-In Figure VIII-6B-C, we showed how computational models make mistakes, again by referring to labels provided by humans.
-Similarly, Figure VIII-7 shows a confusion matrix comparing the outputs of a two-layer neural network and humans for MNIST.
-The overall performance of this network was 95%.
+The overall performance of this network was 95 percent.
 Better algorithms certainly abound, but here we deliberately use this two-layer network to illustrate the mistakes made by an algorithm.
 All of the percentages along the diagonal correspond to cases where the neural network correctly classified the images.
 Not all digits were equally well classified.
-The accuracy for number seven was 89.3%, that is, it was easier to confuse number seven with other numbers, perhaps reflecting the heterogeneity in how people draw sevens.
-Number "1" had the highest accuracy at 98.9%.
-In the test set of 10,000 images used in Figure VIII-7, some mistakes never happened; for example, the network never mistook a "1" for a "0" or a "0" for a "1."
+The accuracy for number 7 was 89.3 percent, that is, it was easier to confuse number seven with other numbers, perhaps reflecting the heterogeneity in how people draw 7s.
+Number 1 had the highest accuracy at 98.9 percent.
+In the test set of 10,000 images used in Figure 8.7, some mistakes never happened; for example, the network never mistook a 1 for a 0 or a 0 for a 1.
 The most confusable digits in every column are highlighted in red.
-The worst case when a "7" was presented.
+The worst case was number 7 being confused with number 9, which happened 5.1 percent of the cases when a 7 was presented.

-Staring at some of the example mistakes in Figure VIII-7, it is perhaps intuitive to appreciate how the model may have misinterpreted some of those digits.
-For example, number six in the bottom row does look like a zero.
+Staring at some of the example mistakes in Figure 8.7, it is perhaps intuitive to appreciate how the model may have misinterpreted some of those digits.
+For example, number 6 in the bottom row does look like a 0.
 To err is not only algorithmic but human as well.
 What would it mean in this context for humans to make mistakes?
 We could consider a behavioral experiment where a set of subjects is asked to classify those images.
 Of course, this set of subjects should be independent of the original set of subjects who established the ground truth labels in the first place.
 In this manner, we can assess the degree of between-subject variability in visual recognition.
 In the same fashion, we can also compare performance between humans and other species.
 For example, a monkey can be trained to behaviorally discriminate a set of images, and then we can directly compare the human and monkey labels on an image by image basis.